ArchipelagoMW/Archipelago/worlds/tunic/docs/en_TUNIC.md

 Bombs, consumables (non-bomb ones), weapons, melee weapons (stick and sword), keys, hexagons, offerings, hero relics, cards, golden treasures, money, pages, and abilities (the three ability pages).
 There are also a few groups being used for singular items: laurels, orb, dagger, magic rod, holy cross, prayer, icebolt, and progressive sword.

 ## What location groups are there?
-Holy cross (for all holy cross checks), fairies (for the two fairy checks), well (for the coin well checks), shop, bosses (for the bosses with checks associated with them), and hero relic (for the 6 hero grave checks).
+Holy cross (for all holy cross checks), fairies (for the two fairy checks), well (for the coin well checks), shop, bosses (for the bosses with checks associated with them), hero relic (for the 6 hero grave checks), and ladders (for the ladder items when you have shuffle ladders enabled).